National Association of Evangelicals’ New President Hopes to Bring Together a Movement in Crisis

 Board chair Roy Taylor said in a statement, “As a proven pastor, scholar, and thought leader, Walter brings an incredible combination of skills to lead the National Association of Evangelicals into the next decade.”

-Over the past several years, following its own financial crisis and a sex scandal involving its one-time president Ted Haggard, the NAE has rallied evangelical leaders around shared convictions, particularly poverty relief, prison reform, and immigration, which it addresses through its humanitarian arm, World Relief.
+Over the past several years, following its own financial crisis in the early 2000s and a sex scandal involving its one-time president Ted Haggard, the NAE has rallied evangelical leaders around shared convictions, particularly poverty relief, prison reform, and immigration, which it addresses through its humanitarian arm, World Relief.

 Even as Trump administration policies have challenged the work of World Relief’s refugee resettlement and restricted some of their programming, outgoing president Anderson has remained committed to the issue and his involvement in the Evangelical Immigration Table.